 - Your country of origin

-The older you are, the better.
-The EU doesn’t take trainees out of good heart.
+The older you are, the better it is.
+The EU doesn’t take trainees for fun.
 It takes them for financial reasons.

 Trainees are cheap and work well.
-Older people have more experience and work better, so they are preferred.
+Since older people have more experience and work better, the EU prefers hiring older people.

-If you’re under 25, it will be harder.
+If you’re under 25 years old, getting a spot will be harder.
 Unless you’re a genius with a Ph.D. in civil engineering and speak 5 languages, you’re unlikely to be selected.

 The EU values experience, so go do some volunteering in NGOs, internships in embassies, or get a job.